Toby Keith: 2002–2004: Unleashed and Shock'n Y'all

-2005–present: After DreamWorks
+2005–2024: After DreamWorks

 On August 31, 2005, Keith founded a new label, Show Dog Nashville.
 Its first release was his 2006 album White Trash with Money, followed by the soundtrack to Broken Bridges.
 He also abandoned Stroud as co-producer in favor of Cannon's wife, Lari White.
 The album included three singles: "Get Drunk and Be Somebody", "A Little Too Late", and "Crash Here Tonight".
 Big Dog Daddy followed in 2007, with Keith serving as sole producer.
 Its singles were "High Maintenance Woman", "Love Me If You Can", and "Get My Drink On".
 "Love Me If You Can" became Keith's first number 1 hit since "As Good as I Once Was" more than two years prior.
 A two-disc Christmas album, A Classic Christmas, followed later in 2007.
 In 2008, Keith completed his Biggest and Baddest Tour.
-On May 6, 2008, he released 35 Biggest Hits, a two-disc compilation featuring most of his singles to date, as well as the new song "She's a Hottie", which peaked at number 13.
+On May 6, 2008, he released 35 Biggest Hits, a two-disc compilation featuring most of his singles to date, as well as the new song "She's a Hottie", which peaked at number 13 on Billboard's country songs chart.

 Keith released "She Never Cried in Front of Me", which went to number 1 in 2008.
 Its corresponding album, That Don't Make Me a Bad Guy, followed on October 28, 2008.
 It was followed by "God Love Her", also a number 1 hit, and "Lost You Anyway".
 American Ride, in 2009, produced another number 1 in its title track.
 It was followed by the Top 10 hit "Cryin' for Me (Wayman's Song)", a tribute to basketball player and jazz bassist Wayman Tisdale, a friend of Keith's who died in May 2009.
-The album's final single was "Every Dog Has Its Day".